 - Overall 94% of the patients reported positively or got benefited from the fenugreek extract dosing.

 Furocyst is an innovative product (extracted and developed through a novel & innovative process) involving separations of active ingredients from the natural plant without affecting chemical properties of the active fractions.
 No chemicals are used.
 It is a natural and promising dietary supplement, clinically proven for management of Polycystic Ovary Syndrome (PCOS).
-It has got U.S.Patent.
+It has got a U.S.Patent.
 The details of the same are as follows:

 |Patent No||Granting Authority||Title|